SOUTHEASTERN WISCONSIN CHAPTER PUBLIC RELATIONS SOCIETY OF AMERICA, INC.

 ARTICLE V – BOARD OF DIRECTORS

 Section 1.
 Composition.
-The governing body of the Chapter shall be a Board of Directors consisting of the President, Vice President, Treasurer, Secretary, Membership Officer, the Immediate Past President, and at least four Directors-at-Large.
-In addition, there shall be Assembly Delegates with credentials that follow PRSA National Assembly requirements.
+The governing body of the Chapter shall be a Board of Directors consisting of the President, Vice President, Treasurer, Secretary, Membership Officer, the Immediate Past President, and at least three Directors-at-Large.
+In addition, the chapter will be represented by Assembly Delegates with credentials that follow PRSA National Assembly requirements.

 Section 3.
 Directors-at-Large.
 One third of the Directors-at-Large shall be elected each year by the Chapter membership at its Annual Meeting to serve a term of three years beginning January 1st next ensuing and until his/her successor is elected or installed.